-Every three years the Boussinesq Center for Hydrology awards the Boussinesq Award to a mid-career scientist who contributed with innovative research of great importance for the further development of hydrology as a scientific discipline.
+Every two years the Boussinesq Center for Hydrology awards the Boussinesq Award to a mid-career scientist who contributed with innovative research of great importance for the further development of hydrology as a scientific discipline.

 - 2017: Walter Immerzeel (Utrecht University)